Symposium Schedule

 Workshops and papers II

-Prof. Dr. Marcela Raggio, Argentina: The Legacy of Thomas Merton and Pope Francis: Ecology and the Literary Education.
+Cristobal Prof. Dr. Marcela Raggio, Argentina: The Legacy of Thomas Merton and Pope Francis: Ecology and the Literary Education.
 Lilian Naserian Martine, Kenia: Building a Sustainable Future.
 Dr. Jose Andujar, USA: Albert Schweitzer’s “Reverence”: Honoring life in all forms in these convoluted times.
-Dr. Alicia Irene Bugallo Finnemann, Argentina: Links between Environmental Philosophy and Environmental Education (online).
-Prof. Dr. John Gillespie, USA: The Sacred Ecology of Vision: Inscape, Incarnation, and Nature in Thomas Merton and Gerard Manley Hopkins (online).
+Dominiek Dr. Pinghua Liu, China: "Dao Follows Nature" and Zen's Hermitage in Mountains and Forests: A Dialogue on Ecological Wisdom between Laozi and Zen Buddhism. (online) Prof. Dr. John Gillespie, USA: The Sacred Ecology of Vision: Inscape, Incarnation, and Nature in Thomas Merton and Gerard Manley Hopkins. (online) Dr. Aizaiah G. Yong, USA: Trauma and Renewal: Emerging Contemplative Contributions to Interfaith Community Transformation. (online)

 • 16:30